 “Good.
 Now, ready, set… go!”

 The two paladins did as they were told, rushing toward the portal while continuing their spell until the last moment when they jumped through.
-When the Light left, the two mages were unprepared for how much energy they needed to keep the portal open.
-Not only did Syanna not have enough time to get through the portal, the two of them were instantly thrown by the insane amount of arcane energy that spiraled out as the portal became unstable.
+When the helfpul luminary magic left, the two of us were unprepared for how much energy they needed to keep the portal open.
+Not only did Syanna not have enough time to get through the portal, the two of us were instantly thrown by the insane amount of energy that spiraled out as the portal became unstable.

-Sionis slammed against the sandy beach of Lor’denel and felt his body going numb.
+I slammed against the sandy beach of Kennis and felt my body going numb.

-No one responded, but in the distance Sionis could hear the thundering footsteps of the approaching Horde army.
-He struggled to get on his feet, but his vision was getting blurry.
-He knew he was about to pass out, but then… relief.
+No one responded, but in the distance I could hear the thundering footsteps of the approaching Zinji army.
+I struggled to get on my feet, but my vision was getting blurry.
+I knew he was about to pass out, but then… relief.

-A healing energy pulsed through his veins and he felt awake and alive.
-He sat up and saw a green magical energy flowing around him.
-He assumed a Night Elf druid had saved him, but when he looked up he was shocked to see that was not the case.
-It was a highmountain tauren.
+A healing energy pulsed through my veins and I felt awake and alive.
+I sat up and saw a green magical energy flowing around me.
+I assumed a Besherman had saved me, but when I looked up I was shocked to see that was not the case.
+It was a Zinji healer.

-The tauren pointed to the water’s edge.
+The Zinji pointed to the water’s edge.
 “She’s alive,” he said.
 “I made sure.”

-The tauren shook his head.
+The Zinji shook his head.
 “I deserve no thanks this day.”

-The mage didn’t say anything, instead focusing on teleporting himself and Syanna to safety.
+I didn’t say anything, instead focusing on teleporting myself and Syanna to safety.

-“We’ll reclaim these lands,” he said when he was ready to go.
-“The Alliance won’t stand for this.
-The Horde has gone too far this time.”
+“We’ll reclaim these lands,” I added when I was ready to go.
+“The Besherman won’t stand for this.
+The Zinji have gone too far… again.”

-Sionis, not sure there was anything else to be said, finished his spell and transported the two of them to the boat off the shore.
-He appeared to see a very worried Ailyn Marie, who pulled Syanna off of Sionis as soon as they were through the portal.
-A moment later, Iliera wrapped the mage tightly in her arms and refused to let go.
+I, not sure there was anything else to be said, finished my spell and transported the two of us to the boat off the shore.
+I appeared to see a very worried Ailyn, who pulled Syanna off of my back as soon as we were through the portal.
+A moment later, Iliera wrapped me tightly in her arms and refused to let go.

-“It’s alright,” Sionis said, trying to breathe, “everything is alright.”
+“It’s alright,” I said, trying to breathe, “everything is alright.”